MachineLemonade/docs/v0.9/ci-cd.md

 slug: "ci-cd"
 ---

-With Astronomer's support for Service accounts, you're able to deploy to an Apache Airflow deployment via a Continious Integration/Continuious Delivery (CI/CD) tool of your choice.
+With Astronomer's support for Service accounts, you're able to deploy to an Apache Airflow deployment via a Continious Integration/Continuous Delivery (CI/CD) tool of your choice.

-This guide will walk you through configuring your CI/CD pipeline with either Astronomer Cloud or Astronomer Enteprise.
+This guide will walk you through configuring your CI/CD pipeline with either Astronomer Cloud or Astronomer Enterprise.

-For background and best practices on CI/CD, we recommend reading the article [An Introduction to CI/CD Best Practices](https://www.digitalocean.com/community/tutorials/an-introduction-to-ci-cd-best-practices) from DigitalOcean.
+For background and best practices on CI/CD, we recommend reading ["An Introduction to CI/CD Best Practices"](https://www.digitalocean.com/community/tutorials/an-introduction-to-ci-cd-best-practices) from DigitalOcean.

 ## Pre-Requisites